Sentinel-One/ansible_collection_s1agents/README.md

 #### Installing/Upgrading Windows Agents

-If you attempt to install an agent version that is the same or lower than the currently installed Windows agent, the installer will do nothing and exist.
+If you attempt to install an agent version that is the same or lower than the currently installed Windows agent, the installer will do nothing and exit.
 Ansible will see this and consider the task `OK` and `Unchanged`.
 This is by design so that idempotence can be maintained when re-running a playbook with the same input parameters.

 ### MacOS Operating Systems

-#### MacOS Unsupported
+#### MacOS is Unsupported

 Managing the agent on MacOS is currently unsupported by this collection.
 This is due to security designs by Apple which limit authorizing the Full Disk Access and Network Extensions to an actual person or an authorized MDM solution.
 As Ansible and its service account is neither, it is impossible for Ansible to deploy a fully operational SentinelOne agent.